Solomonmuthari/donation_followup/README.md

 ## DONATION FOLLOWUP SMART CONTRACT
 Near implementation of donation followup system

-The donation followup is to ensure make delivery of resource to the intended beneficially
+The donation followup is to ensure make delivery of resource to the intended beneficially , this is by revealing the current person/organisation in possesion of the the donation.

 # REQUIRED SOFTWARE